Apple debuts $17,000 watch, some waiting for killer app

 "I have been wanting to do this since I was five years old," said Cook.

-A $349 Sport model the same size has an aluminum case, a 'sport band' and a magnetic charging cable, and no case.
+A $349 Sport model the same size has an aluminium case, a 'sport band' and a magnetic charging cable, and no case.

 All the watches share digital faces that can look like traditional time pieces, show the heart beat of a friend, and display photos and interfaces for apps.